TIBCOSoftware/tci-flogo/samples/observability/tci-app-monitoring/Readme.md

 # <span style="text-decoration:underline;">Use-cases</span>

-The current solution demonstrates the below three monitoring use-cases.
+The current solution demonstrates the below mentioned use-cases.

 1. Email alerts based on Status of Apps.
 (Stopped & Error states)
 2. Email alerts based on Faulted instances.
 3. Scaling up and down apps based on CPU threshold per instance.
+4. Hybrid Agent Monitoring
+5. Idenitfy the list of unused or inactive applications for a certain (X) number of days.
+6. Identify the public visibility endpoint applications and configure them as private. (optional).

 # <span style="text-decoration:underline;">Pre-requisites </span>